 Do Not Consent to Chemical Tests Until Police Get a Warrant

 Field sobriety and chemical tests are designed to give the state more evidence.
-The most effective way to block the state from collecting this evidence is to refuse all tests unless the police obtain a warrant.
-Even though police may say your license will be suspended for a year if you refuse, our Collinsville, IL DUI defense attorneys can challenge that suspension in court.
+The best way to keep that evidence out of the state’s hands is to refuse all tests unless and until a judge issues a warrant.
+While police may tell you your license will automatically be suspended for one year, our Collinsville, IL DUI defense attorneys can still challenge that suspension in court.

 Contact a DUI Lawyer Immediately